 - WEIGHT: 14.9 lb.

-- STANDOUT FEATURES: Well-suited for long distances and aggressive riding
+- STANDOUT FEATURES: Well-suited for long distances and aggressive riding, all-terrain tires

 - FULL REVIEW: Prevelo Alpha 2

-Engineered for kids with a lightweight, low-center-of-balance frame and a high gearing, the Prevelo Alpha Two is the perfect bike for kids who want to enjoy a long ride with the family as well as an occasional bike jump or pump track.
-With a 3.8 gain ratio, the rider gains considerable distance with each pedal stroke, making long rides easier for young riders while still being quick and nimble for fun and adventurous rides around the neighborhood.
+Engineered for kids with a lightweight, low-center-of-balance frame and a high gearing, the Prevelo Alpha Two is the perfect bike for kids who want to enjoy a long ride with the family.
+With a 3.8 gain ratio, the rider gains considerable distance with each pedal stroke, making long rides easier for young riders.

 Sturdy steel frame, ideal for adventurous neighborhood riding